It was amazing to be on the tee-box of No. 12 and see a 727 coming right at you

 The old runway dated back to the mid-1960s before Casa de Campo was born.
 The original landing strip was simply a long dirt path flanked by cans filled with oil that could be lit to help pilots see where they were going in less than ideal flying conditions or at night.
 It serviced small private aircraft as well as cargo and fumigation planes.
 In 1978, it was officially named the Punta Aguila International Airport (LRM) when it began commercial operations.

 In 1995, the runway was extended to 2,000 meters and the airport started accepting regular flights to La Romana from Puerto Rico and Miami.
 The new extended runway was long enough for aircraft as large as the Boeing 727.
 In 2000, the airport moved to its current location just north of the resort as Casa de Campo and the Dominican Republic became a celebrated tourist destination with millions visiting the country annually.
-Now called the La Romana International Airport (LRM), the full-service facility receives flights and visitors from all over the world.
+Now called the La Romana International Airport (LRM), the full-service facility receives flights and visitors worldwide.

 “People loved watching the planes and were upset when we took the old runway and airport away,” concluded Gagnon.
-Today, a remnant of the old runway remains just in front of the 18th tee as reminder of one of the most unusual spots to land and takeoff in not only the world of golf but aviation as well.
+Today, a remnant of the old runway remains just in front of the 18th tee as a reminder of one of the most unusual spots to land and takeoff in the world of golf and aviation.